ARM-DOE/warno/doc/src/index.rst

 Welcome to WARNO's documentation!
 =================================

-WARNO uses microservices working in concert to monitor and pull metadata from ARM radars across the world, process the information, and aggregate it in a central location for long term storage and retrieval.
+WARNO (Watchdog for ARM Radar Network and Operations) uses microservices working in concert to monitor and pull metadata from ARM radars across the world, process the information, and aggregate it in a central location for long term storage and retrieval.

+Sponsored by Pacific Northwest National Laboratory, WARNO is designed to keep track of long term diagnostic information that was previously much less persistent, allowing for historical analysis of diagnostic data rather than just the most current values.
+WARNO also includes tools to make visualization of this data easier and more centralized.

 Table of Contents
 -----------------